GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1.	**Issuance**
     1. FIDO2 roaming or platform authenticators only support hardware-based devices.
-    2. Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be to a FIPS 140 Level 1 or 2 device.
+    2. Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be a FIPS 140 Level 1 or 2 device, depending on the required AAL.
     3. Agencies should ensure that the issuance process includes an MFA prompt at the same or higher AAL of the issued authenticator over a secured channel like mutually authenticated HTTPS.
     4. The authenticator is registered to an identity account in an agency ICAM system following the FIDO2 specification.
     5. PIN length is recommended as at least six digits.
+    6. Register (or bind) the authenticator using a comparable Identity Assurance Level.
+See NIST 800-63-3 Section 6.1.1 on binding at enrollment.
+Agencies are encouraged to maintain at least two valid authenticators at existing authenticator levels to mitigate the risk of account recovery takeover.
 2.	**Maintenance**
     1. FIDO2 authenticators do not have an expiration date or need to be reissued at set intervals unless they are compromised.
     2. If the identity account is updated, it is possible that a new FIDO registration must take place.
     3. Platform authenticators may require biometric factors to be updated.
     4. Roaming authenticators that are security keys may require maintenance from normal usage or damage.
 3.	**Invalidation** -
-    1. A FIDO2 authenticator can not be revoked, but agencies can remove the association between the authentication and the user's account.
+    1. A FIDO2 authenticator can not be revoked, but agencies can remove the association between the authentication and the user's account, which occurs either at the device and/or at the application.
 This can occur if the authenticator is damaged, compromised, or deleted from the user's device.
 This is similar to removing a certificate mapped to a PIV credential.
     2. If a roaming authenticator can not be recovered, an agency may consider suspending the user's account.

 ### Best Practices with Biometrics in Authentication